Charles Ross Greening

-Early years; education
+Early years and education

 Charles Ross Greening was born on November 12, 1914, in Carroll, Iowa, to Charles W and Olive Jewell (née Ross) Greening.
 He took his first plane ride in June 1921.
-After his father's bank failed, the family moved to Tacoma, Washington in 1925.
+After his father's bank failed, the family moved to Tacoma, Washington, in 1925.

 Greening received a bachelor's degree from Washington State College of Fine Arts in 1936, minoring in physical education and military science, and serving as the ROTC commandant.
 He entered the military on June 23, 1936, at Fort Lewis, Washington.

 On 9 June 1937, Greening graduated from the Air Corps Flying School at Randolph Field.
 He was then assigned to the 20th Pursuit Group at Barksdale Field, flying Curtiss P-6 Hawks and Boeing P-26 Peashooters.

 Shortly after arriving at his first duty station, Greening took leave to marry his college sweetheart, Dorothy "Dot" Watson (1912-2003).
 They were married on 11 November 1937.
 They had two children together, both boys, Allen and Chuck.

 In 1938, he was assigned to Hamilton Army Airfield and the 7th Bombardment Group.
 Then in 1940, Greening volunteered to open McChord Field, where he flew the Douglas B-23 Dragon, and then the B-25 in the 17th Bombardment Group.
 Then in 1941, his unit was assigned to Pendleton Field, where they patrolled the Oregon Coast for Japanese submarines after the start of WWII.
 They then transferred back to McChord, and then onwards to Columbia, South Carolina, where Greening volunteered to help with the B-25 armament for Doolittle's upcoming secret and hazardous mission.
 Greening joined the Doolittle group at Eglin Field.
 Greening eventually took over the role of pilot for plane #40-2249, with Kenneth Reddy as co-pilot, Frank Kappeler as navigator, Melvin Gardner as engineer-gunner, and William Birch as bombardier-gunner.